Jontem/jontem.github.io/_posts/2023-03-19-writing-good-commit-messages.md

 - Think about the developers in your team.
 What questions would they have and try to answer them
 - If your commit is a bugfix write about the bug, when it happens and why.
 - If it's a feature write about the process of implementing it
+- If it's a refactor.
+Write why it improves code

 ## Good reading materials